modip-org/spec/sync_api/sync_api.md

 The `last_updated` value is the same for all API requests associated with the same project (e.g. `versions` and `description`).
 It has to be updated if the mod is updated, even if the rest of the data in the response did not change.

+# Limits

+We can't stop you from publishing whatever you want, so this section defines a minimum capability for consumers, rather than a maximum capability for publishers.
+Publishers would do well to obey them in order to avoid consumers of their content from encountering problems.

+* Each `last_updated` should be no longer than 128 characters.
+If this limit is violated, clients may be unable to use the delta update mechanism, and may fall back to full updates.
+* UUIDs are exactly 35 characters long.
+They can be unambiguously converted to a 16-byte binary representation for storage.
+* Version IDs should be no longer than 128 characters.
+If this limit is violated, clients MAY be unable to show the versions with longer IDs.

+Limits on the contents of a version are outside the scope of this document.

+## Project IDs

+Because of the prefix system, there is no guaranteed maximum length for project IDs.
+Clients MAY choose to ignore projects with IDs longer than 255 characters.

+Projects should not be originated with IDs longer than 63 characters.
+This allows for up to 12 15-character prefixes with separators, before the certain clients may not be able to handle the project.
+(There is no limit on number or length of prefixes, so this is an approximate limit)

+Note that if the length limit is reached and causes a problem, an effective workaround is to create a shortcut along the path - i.e. if `server_a:server_b:server_c:...:server_z:project_id` is too long, `server_a` may choose to directly trust `server_z`, thus shortening the ID to `server_a:server_z:project_id`

 # other stuff

 TODO: What else is needed?